 Like humans, dogs can develop several health problems as they age.
 Arthritis is one of the most prevalent conditions in elderly canines.
 Sadly, there isn't a cure for arthritis.
 It's a condition your dog will need help with for the rest of their life.
 However, there is a silver lining.
 With modern veterinary medicine, there are numerous medications and treatment options to make your pooch's symptoms more bearable.

 While some medications may come with adverse side effects, they are far better than living with joint pain.
-Novox is an anti-inflammatory medication used to reduce pain and inflammation in dogs.
+Novox is an anti-inflammatory medication used to reduce arthritis pain and inflammation in dogs.
 In this post, we'll cover everything you need to know about Novox, and whether it's the right medication for your pooch.